Cape Irozaki 石廊崎

 Cape Irozaki is accessible by bus from major train stations.

-The nearest station is Izukyu-Shimoda Station on the Izu-Kyuko Line.
-From there, take the bus for Irozaki and get off at Irozakiguchi.
-It takes about 40 minutes.
-From the Irozakiguchi bus stop, it's a five-minute walk to the harbor where the trailhead for Cape Irozaki is located.
+The nearest station is Izukyu-Shimoda Station on the Izu Kyuko Line.
+From there, take the bus for Irozaki and get off at Irozaki Ocean Park.
+It takes about 45 minutes.

-The Irozaki lighthouse has been in continuous use since the 1870s
+The Irozaki Cape Lighthouse has been in continuous use since 1871

-The Irozaki lighthouse stands like a sentinel over the scenery on the cape, a white mast standing proudly on the cliff.
-Following the coastline around to Cape Tarai, you can find Toji, a beach village with natural caves and sandboarding facilities.
+The Irozaki Cape Lighthouse stands like a sentinel over the scenery on the cape, a white mast standing proudly on the cliff.